AxiomProtocol/AXIOM/replit.md

 The frontend features a modular design with a professional gold/black theme and yellow accents, ensuring responsiveness.
 Branding includes "AXIOM" with a golden circular token logo, golden gradient text, and the tagline "Build Wealth Together, On-Chain."
 Navigation, defined in `lib/navigation.js`, guides users through a Learn → Connect → Save Together journey, complemented by a `StepProgressBanner`.

 ### Technical Implementations
 The core Axiom Protocol Token (AXM) is an ERC20 governance and fee-routing token on Arbitrum One, slated for migration to Universe Blockchain (L3).
 The multi-phase Smart Contract Architecture, initially on Arbitrum One, covers identity, treasury, staking, emissions, land/asset registry, and future modules.
-The platform offers a Complete Banking Product Suite with over 30 product families, supported by 23 verified smart contracts on Arbitrum One across various domains.
+The platform offers a Complete DeFi Treasury Suite with self-custody vaults, savings circles, staking, and investment pools, supported by 23 verified smart contracts on Arbitrum One across various domains.
 Axiom utilizes a HYBRID CUSTODY model, incorporating Self-Custody, Smart Contract Custody, and Pooled Custody, with disclosures managed via `lib/custody/disclosure.ts` and `components/CustodyDisclosure.js`.

 ### System Design Choices
 The architecture employs a "Product Factory Approach" for scalability.
 Arbitrum One serves as the current blockchain network, with a planned migration to Universe Blockchain (L3).
 Data management is handled by PostgreSQL with Drizzle ORM and MongoDB for analytics.
 The backend includes centralized contract configuration, a dedicated contract service, and chain validation middleware for Arbitrum One, with API responses consistently providing `axmBalance` and `axmUsdValue`.